The New Special Education Directors Leadership Institute

 The New Special Education Directors Leadership Two Year-Long Institute is a great opportunity for Directors of Special Education and/or Student Services who are new to their roles!

-The syllabus for the two year-long program includes content on social emotional learning, cultural proficiency, conflict resolution, addressing equity issues in education, state & federal mandates, data analysis, continuous improvement cycles and it allows significant time for discussion and problem-solving.
+The syllabus for the two year-long program includes content on social emotional learning, cultural proficiency, conflict resolution, addressing equity issues in education, state & federal mandates, data analysis, continuous improvement cycles and the program provides many opportunities for discussion and collaborative problem-solving.
 Because navigating the role and substantial responsibilities of a Director of Special Education is a highly complex and political undertaking, requiring the leader to develop and strengthen both leadership and management skills, while also staying up-to-date on best practices and compliance, our syllabus weaves four strands throughout this multi session, two year-long experience.

 • Leadership – Strengthening administrative leadership to improve teaching and learning and get the most out of your staff;